The Inner Workings of My Breakdown (a Dream)

 Expecting her standard extraordinary compassion, she picks up a flashlight we just used to fix something together, and throws it at me.

-With shocking force, it hits me on my upper left thigh, and I limp in circles like Jacob when he wrestled with the Angel of the Lord.
+With shocking force, it hits me on my upper left thigh, and I limp in circles like Jacob after wrestling with the Angel of the Lord.

 What the hell?, I ask the most gentle woman I know.